boriguen/h-cafe-locations-app/README.md

 ## Description

-_This app dives into the *company* endpoint of the ChowNow API and uses a simple list/detail UI to demonstrate the fetching of restaurant data.
+This app dives into the **company** endpoint of the ChowNow API and uses a simple list/detail UI to demonstrate the fetching of restaurant data.
-It includes a separate module **chow-now-api** that leverages Retrofit to communicate with the API and extract the desired information._

-_The **chow-now-api** only focuses on desired fields: location name, formatted address, latitude, longitude._
+It includes a separate module **chow-now-api** that leverages Retrofit to communicate with the API and extract the desired information.
+It only focuses on desired fields: location name, formatted address, latitude, longitude.

 ## Setup

 1. Use Android Studio or Gradle script to build the app
 2. Run the tests in module **app** if needed

+## Engineering choices

+### Architecture

+The architecture follows an MVVM approach.
+Longer term, it could have a few more abstractions around the Jetpack libraries to ease adaptations down the road.

+### ChowNow API

+The **chow-now-api** module allows a better separation of concerns and can in fine publish its own library to a centralized repo.

+The **chow-now-api** module leverages Retrofit to create an API wrapper and converts JSON responses into models only targeting desired fields.

+The **RestaurantRepository** interface allows for various implementations such as **RestaurantRemoteRepository** leveraging the **ChowNowApi** interface.
+If time allows, it could also lead to a **LocalRestaurantRepository** leveraging Room to cache API results and serve them first when not expired.

+### Mapping

+Mapping is currently done via [osmdroid](https://github.com/osmdroid/osmdroid/wiki/How-to-use-the-osmdroid-library-(Kotlin)) as it is straightforward to integrate and use without any specific developer account.
+For more reliable mapping services and customer support, it would be better to leverage [HERE Android SDK](https://developer.here.com/documentation/android-sdk-navigate/4.10.2.0/dev_guide/index.html), or Mapbox, or Google Maps.

+### Layout

+UI layouts are in XML but a migration to Compose could be beneficial as the industry moves towards it.

+### Dependency injection

-### Legal
+## Legal

 Copyright (c) 2022 **_Boris Guenebaut_**